CyberInteI/OWASP-Juice-Shop/README.md

 Once Done!
 Be ready to dive into the real life web vulnerability chanllenges........
 You'll find all challenges category wise in this repository.

+Our First Challenge it to Find Score-Board Page of website where we'll get all Challenges list.
+To find Score-Board page, We'll look the Keyword 'Score' in every file of website.

+Open Developer option in FireFox --> Go to Debugger.

+![My Images]